 Our curriculum covers everything you need for an eventual career in criminal justice.
 Sign up for part- or full-time classes in science, math, English, social studies, and plenty of electives.
 We have AP classes to improve your GPA and earn early college credit.
 By taking eAchieve classes in high school, you can prepare for a criminal justice college and your eventual career.

 Criminal investigator roles are one of the main reasons high school students become interested in the criminal justice field.
-Demand for qualified criminal investigators (which can include detectives, crime scene investigators, special agents and more) is predicted to increase in coming years.
+Demand for qualified criminal investigators (which can include detectives, crime scene investigators, special agents, and more) is predicted to increase in coming years.
 To become a criminal investigator you should choose classes that help you develop the required skills for crime scene investigation.

 Preparing For Your Career

 Several Criminal Justice careers require additional schooling and training beyond college graduation.
-Police academies and law school are the two most common examples. eAchieve Academy career-planning resources help our students find the right path for their academic and career goals.
+Police academies and law schools are the two most common examples. eAchieve Academy career-planning resources help our students find the right path for their academic and career goals.

 Taking a challenging combination of regular, honors & AP classes and always striving for the best grades possible will help you prepare for even bigger challenges in college and look good on your applications.